Phillauri (film)

-Phillauri is a 2017 Indian Hindi-language fantasy-comedy film directed by Anshai Lal and produced by Fox Star Studios with Anushka Sharma and her brother Karnesh Sharma under their banner of Clean Slate Filmz.
+Phillauri is a 2017 Indian Hindi-language fantasy-comedy film directed by Anshai Lal and produced by Fox Star Studios with Anushka Sharma and her brother Karnesh Ssharma under their banner of Clean Slate Filmz.
 Director Navdeep Singh and writer Sudip Sharma are associated with the film as creative producers.
 The film stars Anushka Sharma, Diljit Dosanjh, Suraj Sharma and Mehreen Pirzada (in her Hindi debut) in the lead roles.
 The film's first official poster was released on 3 February 2017.
 The film was released on 24 March 2017.
-It failed at the box office.
+It performed averagely at the box office.